jenzopr/jenzopr.github.io/_posts/2016-04-15-jags-finite-component-mixture.markdown

 mu | 4.9559 | 0.11 | 14504 | -0.0026
 tau | 1.2 | 0.24 | 7913 | 0.0329

 Looking at the mean column, it seems that the model recovered the true parameters very well.
-Only the hyperparameter **lower** suffered from high autocorrelation and a small effective sample size.
+Only the hyperparameter *lower* suffered from high autocorrelation and a small effective sample size.
 What those numbers mean will be explored in a upcoming post.

 *Acknowledgements*:

-* Matt Denwood, for his very valuable help with the JAGS model.
+* **Matt Denwood**, for his very valuable help with the JAGS model.
 Credits to him for the One's trick and the subtraction of the constant.
-* Elizabeth Garrett-Mayer, for her clear explanation on latent class models
+* **Elizabeth Garrett-Mayer**, for her clear explanation on latent class models

 This post is a follow-up of a question at [stackoverflow.com](http://stackoverflow.com/questions/36609365/how-to-model-a-mixture-of-finite-components-from-different-parametric-families-w).